Hywan/mnt.io/content/articles/2017-04-24-welcome-to-chaos/index.md

 - How to ask help, how to formulate my questions, how to reformulate the issues of the users…
 - Discover all the internal tools,
-- Therefore, learn how the softwares work internally and together,
+- Therefore, learn how the software work internally and together,
 - Discover the giant internal and public documentations,
 - When needed, create bug reports or feature requests to the appropriated teams,